We offer a number of payment options because we know you have a busy schedule. Pay online, by mail or drop by, say hello and pay in person.

 Deposits on Customer Accounts

-From Helix Water District Policy and Procedures Manual
+From Helix Water District Policies and Procedures Manual

 If an applicant for new service or an existing customer seeking reinstatement of service has a poor payment history, a deposit may be required prior to rendering or renewing service.
 The deposit shall be for the purpose of guaranteeing payment of a final bill.